Famous Last Words (My Chemical Romance song): Background and writing

 Around this time, Ray Toro, the band's guitarist, began to construct a song titled "The Saddest Music in the World".
-Subsequently, Gerard Way joined Toro in writing the song; inspired by his brother leaving the recording sessions, the lyrics saw Gerard criticizing his brother's decision to leave the Paramour.'
-As the writing process went on, the remaining band members at the Paramour joined in, and "The Saddest Music in the World" shifted from being about Mikey Way to one about the band in general.
+Subsequently, Gerard Way joined Toro in writing the song; inspired by his brother leaving the recording sessions, the lyrics saw Gerard criticizing his brother's decision to leave the mansion.'
+As the writing process went on, the remaining band members at the Paramour Mansion joined in, and "The Saddest Music in the World" shifted from being about Mikey Way to one about the band in general.
 The song's chorus was constructed late in the process; Toro recalled that it was written in an hour when Gerard Way was alone in the studio.
 The final song, renamed "Famous Last Words", was produced by the band alongside Rob Cavallo.
 All five band members are credited as writers on the song.

 Composition and lyrics

-"Famous Last Words" is an upbeat and anthemic hard rock and emo song, with elements of stadium rock and post-hardcore.
+"Famous Last Words" is an upbeat and anthemic hard rock, emo, and pop song, with elements of stadium rock and post-hardcore.
 Instrumentally, the song primarily consists of a dense arrangement of guitar, bass, drums, and an orchestra.
 "Famous Last Words" contains a guitar solo played by Toro, inspired by those of Randy Rhoads.
-According to Toro, he wrote the solo after having listened to many of Rhoads' solos the night, and playing the first thing he thought of after waking up.'
+According to Toro, he wrote the solo after having listened to many of Rhoads' solos the night before, and playing the first thing he thought of after waking up.'
 Additionally, during the song's bridge, much of the instrumentation drops out before it returns to its previous "riotous" self.
 "Famous Last Words" makes extensive use of stacked vocal tracks, with Gigwises Chloe Spinks noting how its harmonies and counter-melodies add power to the song.
 Christopher Weingarten of The New York Times compared the sound of "Famous Last Words" to that of other New Jersey bands like Lifetime and Midtown.

 Lyrically, "Famous Last Words" focuses on themes of optimism and making the most out of life.
-In an interview with MTV, Gerard Way called the track one of the most important on The Black Parade, as it "leaves you with a sense of redemption and hope" not otherwise found of the album.
+In an interview with MTV, Gerard Way called the track one of the most important on The Black Parade, as it "leaves you with a sense of redemption and hope" not otherwise found on the album.
 Additionally, Dan Martin of NME observed how the track served as both the climax and moral lesson of the narrative of the record, which featured its protagonist, The Patient, dying of cancer.
 However, both Tom Shepherd of Kerrang! and Margaret Farrell of Stereogum noticed that the song, as "one final twist", does not reveal The Patient's fate.